shakes76/PatternAnalysis-2024/recognition/48019022_GNN/README.md

 - GraphSAGE (SAGE)
 - Simple Graph Convolution (SGC)

-1. To select a model to train, change line 133 of train.py to one of the above bracketed model types.
+1. To select a model to train, change train.py to one of the above bracketed model types.

 2. To train the model, run the following command:
    ```bash